ashkaaar/API-boilerplate/README.md

 ## Running the Application

+To start the application, first ensure that the Redis server is running.
+You can start the Redis server by running `redis-server` in the terminal.

-To start the application, run `npm start` in the terminal.
+After the Redis server is running, run `npm start` in the terminal.
 This command starts the Node.js application.
 The application will be accessible at `http://localhost:5001`.

 ## API Endpoints